ALFA International's On-Demand Webinar Recordings

-ALFA International is pleased to announce that we have compiled the recordings from our COVID-19, Spring into Ethics and Summer CLE Webinar Series into this complimentary Fall On-Demand CLE Series.
-We invite you to view any of the webinar recordings by clicking on the hyperlinked titles below.
+ALFA International is pleased to announce that we have compiled the recordings from our CLE Webinars onto this webpage.
+Click on any of the hyperlinked webinar titles below to view that recording.

 Contact Taylor Doherty if you need a Certificate of Completion after viewing a webinar.